Armed Forces Support.

 Armed Forces Covenant.

 Cammell Laird has a long tradition of supporting the Armed Forces.
-In 2023, Cammell Laird received the Silver Award from the Armed Forces Covenant under the Defence Employer Recognition Scheme in recognition of the company’s commitment to the armed forces community.
+In 2024, Cammell Laird received the prestigious Gold Award from the Armed Forces Covenant under the Defence Employer Recognition Scheme in recognition of the company’s commitment to the armed forces community.

 Signing the Armed Forces Covenant, organisations pledge to honour two main principles which are: no member of the armed forces community should face disadvantage at work or in the community compared to other citizens and in some circumstances special consideration is appropriate for those who have given most, such as the injured or bereaved.